 SSC organizations are currently increasing the productivity and quality of their services by using Data Analytics solutions, such as Process Mining.
 Process Mining enables SSC organizations to visualize and reconstruct processes based on raw system data to reach transparency in processes.
 This transparency allows them to correct process inefficiencies and bottlenecks.
 Furthermore, it also supports SSCs to identify potential for process automation.

 RPA solutions are changing the positioning and productivity of SSC organizations by automating suitable process parts.
 Processes have potential for automation if they are rule-based, repetitive, have a structured, machine readable input and are carried out manually.
 As automation moves into SSC processes, a significant amount of administrative human work can be eliminated.
 Furthermore, RPA solutions accelerate processes and ensure consistent quality.
 It can be used as optimization lever by all SSC organizations, no matter of the maturity level.
 Even SSCs with already highly standardized processes can further optimize by automating parts of their processes.
 In fact, for the future, we strongly believe that RPA will become an essential core capability of SSC organizations.
-To find out more about RPA potential in SSC processes, take a look at our previous article.
+To find out more about RPA potential in SSC processes.

 Next to Data Analytics and RPA, the future is predicted to be around AI – the concept of continuous machine learning.
 AI offers the ability for software to learn and program itself – therefore, software with a continuous improvement mindset.
 An example, that has great value for SSC organizations, are chatbots as well as voicebots.
 They can be used by SSCs as a communication channel to provide general information, answer specific questions or trigger pre-defined workflows.
 While communicating with clients, bots continuously extend their knowledge and thus grow their competencies to better support clients day by day.